shawn-han-isme/Armor_Finder_RotatedRect/README.md

 ![](./自瞄流程图.png)

-## 6. code naming conventions
+## 5. code naming conventions

 - Function name: use the camel case nomenclature with the first letter lowercase
 - Type name: use the camel case nomenclature with the first letter capitalized
 - Variable name: use underscore separating  nomenclature

 # ORB-Based Dual Cascade Classifier

-## 1. I. Main defects of existing classifiers
+## 1. Main defects of existing classifiers

 > Using pointers to traverse the armor plate template and the image of the input classifier (grayscaled + binarized) to increase or decrease the gain value
 > uchar* p_src_grey = src_grey.ptr<uchar>(i)